 However, we do have the power to reduce many of our risk factors for cardiovascular disease through lifestyle changes.
 These are called modifiable risk factors.
 Knowing what risk factors you can change is the first step to achieving a healthier lifestyle:

-The goal of the Cardiovascular Rehabilitation Program is to help you reduce your risk by making changes to your modifiable risk factors including stopping smoking, getting more exercise, and improving your diet.
+The goal of the Cardiovascular Rehabilitation Program is to help you reduce your risk by making changes to your modifiable risk factors such as stopping smoking, getting more exercise, and improving your diet.
 The program will give you the education, tools, and fresh start you need to live a healthier, more independent lifestyle.

 Find out more about risk factors at the Cardiac College and the Heart and Stroke Foundation websites.
-You can learn about heart attack symptoms here.